slimphp/Slim/README.markdown

     RewriteCond %{REQUEST_FILENAME} !-f
     RewriteRule ^ index.php [QSA,L]

+Additionally, make sure your virtual host is configured with the AllowOverride option so that the .htaccess rewrite rules can be used:

+   AllowOverride All

 #### Nginx

 The nginx configuration file should contain this code (along with other settings you may need) in your `location` block: